qrzn23/min/wip/confessions/content.md

 It is hard to say why Queen Victoria should have seemed the symbol of this extraordinary state of suspended animation.
 Yet there was something in her physical appearance and her moral character which pointed to her as the perfect image of this inhibiting idea.
 The new generation, seeing their predecessors in perspective, perceive the individual qualities of each.
 There is nothing to tell them that in those days each one of us seethed with impotent rage at our doom.
 We were all damned with faint praise.
 Sir Richard Burton was toned down into a famous traveller and translator; Gordon sentimentalized into a warrior saint; Hardy was accepted as the Homer of Wessex; Meredith patted on the back as the modern Ovid.
 It was impossible to dynamite the morass of mediocrity.
 Progress was impossible.
 The most revolutionary proposals, the most blasphemous theories, lost their sting.
 A sovereign of suit, a parliament of putty, an aristocracy of alabaster, an intelligentsia of india-rubber, a proletariat of pulp; it was impossible to shape such material.
 The strongest impression was blunted by the inertia of the viscous glue which resisted nothing, but resumed its formlessness as soon as the immediate impulse of the impact was spent.

 England had become a hausfrau's idea of heaven, and the empire an eternal Earl's Court exhibition.
-This was the real reason why people who loved England, like Tom Broadbent in John Bull's Other Island, used to indulge in spasms of glee whenever we happened to have a corporal's file ambushed by some horde of savages.[4]
+This was the real reason why people who loved England, like Tom Broadbent in John Bull's Other Island, used to indulge in spasms of glee whenever we happened to have a corporal's file ambushed by some horde of savages.^[P.S. — And in 1929 I find myself rather regretting those “spacious days”!]

 Our next expedition was to the Colima District.
 The mountain is here divided into two very distinct sections; one is snow-clad, the other one of the most frequently active volcanoes in the world.
 Going over the shoulder of the Nevado, we emerged from a forest to get our first view of the Volcan, some twelve miles away.
 As we watched, an eruption occurred.
 The wind was blowing towards us and the next thing we knew was that falling ashes were burning little holes in our clothes.
 We began to suspect that the ascent might be troublesome.
 We settled the Nevado straight off.
 The climbing is of little interest and no difficulty.
 Then we camped on a spur for a week, and took turns, day and night, to watch the behaviour of the volcano.
 The inspection was disappointing; we could not discover any periodicity in the explosions; we could simply take our chance.
 We started accordingly; but, finding our feet beginning to burn through our boots, decided to retire gracefully.